iti-ict/wakamiti/kukumo/kukumo-launcher/README.md

 ```

 > **IMPORTANT**
-> The `modules` property accepts not only the plugins used directly by Kukumo but any other Maven artifact.
+> The `modules` property accepts not only the plugins used directly by Wakamiti but any other Maven artifact.
 > For example, if you use the database steps plugin, you will require as well a library with the proper JDBC driver.
 > Just declare the corresponding Maven artifact as a regular module and it will be obtained and attached to the
 > execution.